 The Netherlands has far more to its cultural food heritage than stamppot and bitterballen.
-This extends to Surinamese food, which is widespread here in the Netherlands.
+Luckily for our taste buds, Surinamese food is widespread on the Dutch food scene.

 Suriname and the Kingdom of the Netherlands

-Nonetheless, the country still has strong, social, cultural and economic ties with its former coloniser.
-For instance, the official language of the country is Dutch.
+Nonetheless, the country still has strong, social, cultural, and economic ties with its former coloniser.
+For instance, the official language of Suriname is Dutch.

 A cultural melting pot

-But apart from the links between the Netherlands and Suriname, the country is truly a cultural melting pot.
-It is influenced by Asian, African, European styles, making for a unique blend of cuisine, and it is this cuisine that has become so popular here in the Netherlands.
+Apart from the links between the Netherlands and Suriname, the country is also influenced by Asian, African, and other European traditions — truly a cultural melting pot.
+This has also resulted in a unique blend of cuisine, and it is this cuisine that has become so popular here in the Netherlands.

 So, we’ve spoken about the historical bit long enough.
-Now, let’s take a look at what you’re really here for — the food.
-Here are a list of four classic Surinamese dishes, covering all the parts of your meal, from the appetiser, main course, side and dessert.
+Now, let’s take a look at what you’re really here for — the food. 😍 Here’s a list of four classic Surinamese dishes, covering all the parts of your meal, from the appetiser, main course, side, and dessert.

 And of course, it’s famous here in the Netherlands because the Dutch like their fried snack foods.
 It can be eaten as something sweet, but also as a savoury snack along with some peanut sauce.

-The dish comprises of chicken, citrus juice (i.e. orange) and lufo pomtayer also known as “arrowleaf elephant ear,” a tropical plant.
+This delicious dish comprises of chicken, citrus juice (i.e. orange) and ‘lufo pomtayer’ also known as “arrowleaf elephant ear,” which is a tropical plant.

-In both, the Netherlands and in Suriname, Pom is pretty popular.
-The dish has a creole and Jewish origin and was actually introduced to Suriname by Portugese-Jewish plantation owners who initially used potatoes.
+In both the Netherlands and in Suriname, Pom is pretty popular.
+The dish has a creole and Jewish origin and was actually introduced to Suriname by Portuguese-Jewish plantation owners who initially used potatoes.

 But Potatoes weren’t available in Suriname.
 So instead, they used the root of the tayer plant.